uploadcare/nextjs-loader/README.md

 ## Configuration

-Add the following setting to your `.env*` config file.
+Add the following setting to your `.env*` config file:

 ```ini
 #.env
 NEXT_PUBLIC_UPLOADCARE_PUBLIC_KEY="YOUR_PUBLIC_KEY"
 ```

 You can find you public key in Dashboard -> API Keys -> Public key on Uplocadcare.
 In case you're using a custom proxy, alternatively you can set its domain through the config.

 ```ini